ajv-validator/ajv/docs/json-type-definition.md

 It is strongly recommended to only use it to simplify migration from JSON Schema to JTD and not to use non-standard keywords in the new schemas, as these keywords are not supported by any other tools.
 :::

-::: warning Parsing with non-standard JTD keywords compileParser method does not support non-standard JTD keywords, you will have to use JSON.parse and then validates.
+::: warning Parsing does NOT support non-standard JTD keywords compileParser method does not support non-standard JTD keywords, you will have to use JSON.parse and then validates.
 :::